AmarPotki/DocumentCenter/src/webparts/documentDetail/README.md

 ### How-to

   - in your web browser navigate to the page you want to add this web part
-  - add the Document Detail web part from Cielo Costa group
+  - add the Document Detail web part from
   - in the configuration specify the **Search result page**,also optionally the **No document found message** and **Show description?** and **Select desire Properties** and **Email body message**.
   - confirm the changes by clicking the **Apply** button